nushell/nushell.github.io/book/thinking_in_nushell.md

 This would require the evaluator to run and evaluate the string before the parser was able to look inside the file to find definitions.
 Again, this mixes parsing and evaluation, no longer keeping them separate.

 **Thinking in Nushell:** Nushell is designed to use a single parsing phase separate from evaluation.
-This will allow for strong IDE support that understands your project well, accurate error messages, and an easier language for third-party tools to work with.
+This will allow for strong IDE support, accurate error messages, and an easier language for third-party tools to work with.

 ## Variables are immutable